CMU-Perceptual-Computing-Lab/openpose/doc/installation_cmake.md

 ```

 ### Run OpenPose
-Check OpenPose was properly installed by running it on the default images, video or webcam: [doc/quick_start.md#quick-start](./quick_start.md#quick-start).
+Check OpenPose was properly installed by running it on the default images, video, or webcam: [doc/quick_start.md#quick-start](./quick_start.md#quick-start).